seanox/aspect-js/manual/en/datasource.md

     Seanox aspect-js is a JavasScript framework for implementing
     dynamic interfaces for web browsers.
     The framework takes the declarative approach of HTML and combines
-    markup and JavaScript via the model view controler to components
+    markup and JavaScript via the model view controller to components
     that are addressed directly or via virtual paths.
     The framework provides an expression language based on JavaScript.
   </p>